-Report on matters under the relevant disclosure provisions of the Constitutive Documents, the MPFSO, the General Regulation, the MPF Code, and Guidelines II.5 issued by the MPFA [and the Code issued by the SFC]
+Report on matters under the relevant disclosure provisions of the Constitutive Documents, the MPFSO, the General Regulation, the MPF Code, and Guidelines II.5 issued by the MPFA [and Appendix E to the UT Code issued by the SFC]53

-- (a) In our opinion, the financial statements have been properly prepared, in all material respects, in accordance with the relevant disclosure provisions of the constitutive documents of the Fund, the MPFSO, the General Regulation, the MPF Code and Guidelines II.5 issued by the MPFA [and the Code issued by the SFC]; and - (b) We have obtained all the information and explanations which, to the best of our knowledge and belief, are necessary for the purpose of our audit.
+- (a) In our opinion, the financial statements have been properly prepared, in all material respects, in accordance with the relevant disclosure provisions of the constitutive documents of the Fund, the MPFSO, the General Regulation, the MPF Code and Guidelines II.5 issued by the MPFA [and Appendix E to the UT Code issued by the SFC]; and - (b) We have obtained all the information and explanations which, to the best of our knowledge and belief, are necessary for the purpose of our audit.

 ABC & Co.

-Certified Public Accountants (Practising) [or Certified Public Accountants] [Auditor Address] [Date]
+Certified Public Accountants (Practising) [or Certified Public Accountants]

+[Auditor Address]

+[Date]